altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
+   - Feedback box
    - Fix bug untagging with unselect all
-   - Feedback box
    - Fix scroll + back bug
    - Fix position moving around when uploads are happening in the background
-- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc
+- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc, teishi.prod = true in server
 - Share & manage
-   - Core implementation
-      - Both users exist
-      - User A shares tag X with user B
+   - If user A shares tag X with user B:
-      - User A sees the tag as shared with others in its Share view
+      - User A sees the tag as shared with others in its share view.
-      - User B gets transactional email to accept tag X
+      - User B gets transactional email to accept tag X.
-      - If user B doesn't click on the accept button, nothing else happens
+      - If user B doesn't click on the accept button, nothing else happens.
+      - If user B is not logged in yet, they are prompted to login.
+If they don't have an account, they can create one.
+In both cases, the flow is resumed as if user B was logged in, once the login/signup is completed successfully.
-      - When user B clicks on the accept button, they are taken to the Share view and tag X appears on the list of tags shared with me
+   - If user B clicks on the accept share button (after a potential login/signup):
+      - They are taken to the Share view and a notification tells them that tag X from user A is now available to them.
+      - Tag X appears on the list of tags shared with me.
+      - User B can see the pivs belonging to tag X, and they are also counted inside All Pictures.
+      - If user A has also tagged a certain piv with a tag Y, and that piv also has tag X, user B will be able to see tag X on that piv, but not tag Y.
+      - User B will see date tags relevant to those pivs that have been shared by user A. And if user B has geotagging enabled, they will also see geotags relevant to those pivs but only if user A turned on geotagging as well.
-      - If user B removes the shared tag from the list, it disappears from their shared with me view, but not from user A's shared with others view.
-It creates an equivalent scenario to user B not accepting the invitation.
+   - If user B removes tag X from the list:
+      - Tag X disappears from their shared with me view, but not from user A's shared with others view.
+      - User B cannot longer see pivs belonging to tag X, and they don't count anymore towards All Pictures.
+      - User B can see the pivs belonging to tag X but not download them, rotate, delete nor share.
+      - User B can tag the pivs belonging to tag X, but those tags will only be visible to user B, not to user A, nor to any other user with whom user A shared tag X.
       - User B can re-accept the invitation to see tag X as long as user A doesn't delete or untag all the pivs on tag X.
-      - User B can see the pivs belonging to tag X but not download them, rotate nor delete.
-      - User B can tag pivs belonging to tag X. But the added tags should only be visible to B, not to A, nor to any other users with whom tag X was shared.
+   - If user A unshares tag X with user B, it will be the same as if B removes tag X from the list, except that:
-      - If user A unshares tag X with user B, the tag disappears from the Share view for both users A and B. If user B re-clicks on the old invitation, an error message will appear.
+      - Tag X will disappear from user A's shared with others view., the tag disappears from the Share view for both users A and B.
+      - If user B re-accepts the old invitation, an error message will appear stating that they no longer have access to tag X.
-      - If user A deletes or untags all the pivs from tag X, it is the same as if user A had unshared tag X with user B.
+   - If user A deletes or untags all the pivs from tag X, and the tag X disappears, it is the same as if user A had unshared tag X with user B.
+   - If user B tags a piv belonging to tag X with a tag Y, and then uploads a piv with the same hash as that tagged piv, the piv owned by B will also have the tag Y. The converse is also true: if the user B first has its own piv with tag Y and then a piv with identical hash is shared, that piv with also have the tag Y, but only for user B.
+   - If a piv with hash 1, either owned by user B or shared with user B or both, is untagged from tag X, tag X won't be visible on that piv for user B.
-      - When user B shares a tag Y with user C that contains pivs belonging to user A:
+   - If user B shares a tag Y with user C that contains pivs belonging to user A:
       - If the tag Y has pivs that belong to user B, user C will only see the pivs belonging to user B that are within the tag Y.
       - If user B deletes/untags own pivs from tag Y, it is equivalent as unsharing tag Y with user C.
       - If user A shares tag X with user C, user B will not see the tag Y on the pivs that belong to user A.
+      - When user A shares a tag X with user C containing a piv with hash 1, and user B shares a tag Y with user C containing a piv with hash 1, user C should only see one piv with hash 1, and only one of those should count towards the total on All pictures.
+      - If tag Y only has pivs belonging to user A, user B will get an error stating that a shared tag must have at least one own piv.
-      - Each user can see a list of email addresses of previous shares
+   - Each user can see a list of email addresses of previous shares.
+If user A shared one or more tags with user B in the past but removed all of those shares, then user B's email address won't be visible in user A's list.
-      - In main view, mark tags shared with me.
+   - In main view, see tags shared with me with a different icon than own tags.
    - Rename tag.

+- Share implementation
    - Server changes
+      - rename endpoint
       - shm in/out endpoint (check that sho exists)
       - send email for shm
       - remove sho & shm when tag disappears
+      - tags & hashes
+         - tag/untag: if own piv with that hash, tag/untag own. otherwise, resolve hash and add/rem from hashtag:HASH.
+         - delete: if shared pivs with hash, (re)create hashtag:HASH
+         - upload: if hashtag:HASH, put that onto piv and delete hashtag:HASH.

+         - finish annotated of

+         - query: tags of own pivs are those in piv itself; for shared pivs, try to look them up in hash of own piv, otherwise on hashtag:HASH.
+But then you need to add those of other shared tags that also have that piv, and not only that piv, that HASH!
+Do it by getting ALL shared pivs, and their hashes, then you can trace back to the shared tag itself.
+            - remove treatment of years as or tags.
+            - from selected tags (or all tags), get all pivs that have them, also get all pivs from shared tags that match the query. result is a list of ids.
+            - get pivs and hashes.
+            - if pivs with same hash, use own piv as priority. if all are shared, disambiguate by username of who shares. result is list of ids with no hash repetition.
+            - for pivs with same hash, put list of tags from hashtag; also put date tags.
+TODO: put geotags there? or put them only if both users have it enabled?
-      - rename endpoint
+            - sort.
+            - if idsonly, return that.
+            - use both own tags and tags from hashtag, both for each piv's tags and for the total count.
    - Tests:
       - check queries & tags
          - check disappearing of access when either sho or shm is removed